-- 1. The harasser can be the victim's supervisor, a supervisor in another area, an agent of the school, a co-worker, or a non-employee. - 2.
-The victim does not have to be the person harassed, but can be anyone affected by the offensive conduct. - 3.
+1. The harasser can be the victim's performance manager, a performance manager in another area, an agent

+- of the school, a co-worker, or a non-employee. - 2.
+The victim does not have to be the person harassed but can be anyone affected by the offensive conduct. - 3.
 Unlawful harassment may occur without economic injury to, or discharge of, the victim.